vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 ![](https://i.imgur.com/J2PJUhl.png)

 The Euler exploit resulted in **Angle's reserves losing 17,6m USDC** as detailed in the[ Angle Protocol - State of the Protocol spreedsheet](https://docs.google.com/spreadsheets/d/1SYkNR0BYBh4dHKSomJAXHXHZ9RkvYenn0DAvUAdTlJo/edit#gid=1182401585).
 At the time of the hack, the total supply was 26,418,421 agEUR (excluding the agEUR burned on the Euler contract).
-The Core Module held the following assets, for an estimated TVL of $36.1m:
+The Core Module held the following assets for an estimated TVL of $36.1m:

 * 4.11m DAI
 * 24.99m USDC